Philipinho/ERC20-Snapshot/README.md

 The output data will be displayed in a table.

+You can use curl or wget to download the pages locally before a parsing the data.

 I'm not yet good at documenting so if you find any error, please create an issue or a pull request.
+Thank you.